Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ## Booting physical media

-below is an example of booting a physical install where a second drive is mounted to `nvme` and bliss is installed in the folder called `android`.
+Below is an example of booting a physical install where a second drive is mounted to `nvme` and bliss is installed in the folder called `android`.
 However there is a small issue, due to how arays work under bash, this can complicate how variables and strings work, meaning that sometimes it is better to simply avoid using them in the array, thankfully that does not pose too much issues in the majority of cases.

 ```bash